If you have any questions, please do not hesitate to ask in the office, they will be happy to help.

 2. Who are we?

-The Grantham Baptist Church (GBC), Louise Lamb is the data controller (contact details below).
+The Grantham Baptist Church (GBC), Moira Palmer is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 3. How do we process your personal data?